Jezzffihuter2022/wangchuyao.github.io/_pages/teaching.md

 I approach teaching as a process of cultivating conceptual clarity, analytical precision, and critical openness in students.

-My teaching combines conceptually grounded content and rigorous research methods.
-I engage students from diverse disciplinary and cultural backgrounds through real-world cases and flipped classroom models.
+My teaching combines public administration and policy content with rigorous research methods.
+I engage students from diverse disciplinary and cultural backgrounds through real-world cases and applied learning.

-I have taught **3 postgraduate and undergraduate courses across 7 terms** in social sciences and quantitative methods, receiving formal pedagogical training and achieved excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**.
+I have taught **3 postgraduate and undergraduate courses across 7 terms** in public policy, comparative politics, and quantitative methods.
+I received formal pedagogical training and achieved excellent teaching evaluation scores: **5.00, 4.91, and 5.00 (out of 5)**.

 ## Teaching Experience

-**MY464 - Introduction to Quantitative Analysis for Media and Communications**
+**MY464 - Introduction to Quantitative Analysis**
 LSE Graduate Course

 **SOSC1190 - China and the World: China's Development in Historical and Comparative Perspectives** (3 terms)